emoltz/fullStackBlog/README.md

 Nevermind again.
 I am back to bootstrap.
 Here is the reason: I am trying to wrestle with `react-router-dom` and it's absolutely killing me.
 They upgraded from v5 to v6 and changed a whole bunch of stuff, making this nav bar tutorial useless to me.

 Wow...
 I am really wrestling with `react-router-dom`.
 It is very challenging to develop in an environment that has changed so drastically so quickly without any backwards compatibility.
 I have spent *hours* looking up stuff online about how to do certain things and everyone tells me different stuff.
 Eventually with experimentation I will figure it out, but it is *not* fun.

 ### July 11 2022
 I am starting now on the back end.
 I think this is what I need the most help with.
 Right now, I am using Express.js but I will explore Django afterwords.
 Then I will hook it up with AWS, but then explore Firebase after that.
 Once I have all those pieces down, I will make a site for my own home server.

+Most of the backend is set -- I have a server I can post requests from via *Postman* app, I have `nodemon` running to live refresh the server.
+I also have functionality that will allow for "upvoting" articles as well as leaving comments.
+I used a makeshift database to test it -- I will integrate MongoDB next.
 ______________________________
 # Documentation for React App